Aryan2892/ChatApp/README.md

-# Secure Chat App
+# SwiftSpeak

 ## Description
-Secure Chat App is a real-time chat application built with Node.js, Express, Socket.IO, MongoDB, and React.
+SwiftSpeak is a real-time chat application built with Node.js, Express, Socket.IO, MongoDB, and React.
 It provides a simple yet secure platform for users to communicate with each other in real-time.

 ## Features
 - Real-time messaging